 Cook 1 pound of spaghetti, fettucini, or angel hair as directed.
 When drained, toss with a little bit of olive oil to prevent noodles from sticking.
-Meanwhile, in a deep skillet, fry 3 to 4 pieces of bacon over medium heat.
+Meanwhile, in a deep skillet, fry 3 to 4 pieces of bacon (country ham is pictured) over medium heat.
 Remove when crisp and chop after they’ve cooled.
 Wipe up some of the bacon grease in the pan with a paper towel, then add 1/2 large onion (chopped) and the raw scraped-off kernels from 4 ears of fresh corn.
 Fry in the fat until onions are cooked through and corn is cooked and slightly crispy.
 Add a hefty dose of shredded Parmesan and stir again.
 Divide your cooked pasta between four bowls, add corn-onion mixture, bacon crumbles, more Parmesan, freshly ground pepper, and some chopped basil.
 Depending on the bacon you use, you might have to add some salt at the table.

 [Read more →]